 What are some practical tips for building and maintaining your network that you can share?
 Where do you start?

 First, get a networking notebook.
-I use an A5 notebook like this one with A-Z tabs.
+I use an A5 notebook with A-Z tabs.
 I record the name and details of my contacts in there.
 I write them down under their first names, so Anna Smith goes under A not S. There’s no guarantee that I will remember her surname in a few months, so make it easy for yourself.

 I note down the basics: job title, contact details and also a few remarks about what they look like if I’m not sure I’ll remember (glasses, hair colour, propensity for flowery scarves etc).
 Then I’ll update the record with anything else interesting that I learn about them and what we discussed at our last conversation if I think that’s going to help.
 I suppose you could use LinkedIn in a similar way but I prefer an actual notebook.